AndryRafam/Chinook/README.md

 # How its works ?
 - 1) Salt the clear message with a pseudo random salt function
+- 2) Randomly shuffle the salt message
-- 2) Choose randomly the digital signature
+- 3) Choose randomly the digital signature
-- 3) Choose randomly the encryption function
+- 4) Choose randomly the encryption function
-- 4) Output all
+- 5) Output all